ScottFeichter/node-essentials-scott/assignments/assignment11-testing.md

 But, that's old style: not recommended!

+After the await for the agent completes, you get a res object.
+This differs a little from the mock res for the controller tests.
+You have:

+- res.body: the body of the response.
+- res.status: the status code returned.
+- res.headers: An object with headers, if any.
+You could get res.headers["set-cookie"], which may or may not be defined.
+If it is defined, it is an array of the set-cookie strings.

 Run this test to make sure it works.
 You can run this individual test as follows:

 ```bash